empathyco/x/.github/contributing/tests.md

 });
 ```

-- Along it, you can return more properties including repeated functionality to keep the test simple.
+- In addition, you can return more properties including repeated functionality to keep the test simple.
-  Then you have an API with methods to test the component easier or just access to data like the
-  default data set in the component.
+  Then you have an API with methods to test the component more easily or just access to data like the default data set in the component.

 ```ts
 // ❌ Wrong